ssusnic/Machine-Learning-Doodle-Recognition/README.md

 `ui.js`
 - created a new User Interface class to allow users an interaction with the game
-- created 'Play More Games' button with the corresponding trigger function
+- added 'Play More Games' button with the corresponding trigger function
-- created text object for showing messages in the status-bar
+- added text object for showing messages in the status-bar

 Links:
 * [Tutorial & Game - Chapter 1](http://www.askforgametask.com/tutorial/doodle-recognition-convolutional-neural-network-part1)